-5. Add it to the batter.
-If you are some one who do not like the slight coarse texture of rava, then you can also blend it well and add to the urad dal batter.
+6. Next transfer it to the batter.
+If you are some one who do not like the slight coarse texture of rava, then you can also blend it well.
+Then add to the urad batter.

-7. After fermentation.
-This time when i made this i had to ferment for about 18 hours as the climate was windy and cold.
+8. After fermentation the batter has to double and turn light, fluffy and bubbly.
+This time when I made this I had to ferment for about 18 hours as the climate was windy and cold.

-9. Bring water to boil in a steamer or pressure cooker without weight on a medium high flame.
+10. Bring water to boil in a steamer or pressure cooker without weight on a medium high flame.
 Grease the idly plates.
-If needed sprinkle little water, the batter should be of thick pouring consistency.
-Pour batter in the molds.
+If needed sprinkle little water.
+The batter should be of thick pouring consistency.
+Pour it in the molds.

 1. Blend soaked dal,salt and poha adding water as needed until thick and frothy.

 2. Grind rice until smooth or coarse to suit your liking.
 Add water as needed.
 Batter must be neither too thick nor too thin.

 3. Next transfer to a pot.
 Set aside until fermented.
 The time it takes depends on the climate.
 I doubled the recipe 1 and made this.
 So I had to transfer the idli batter to 2 bowls.

 4. After 14 hours, the batter fermented, doubled in volume and had a bubbly texture.
 Give a gentle stir only twice.